yfloresss/module2/README.md

 e.
 FUNTIONALITY

 	i.
-Users will be able to easily navigate through websites through buttons on website format
+Users will be able to easily navigate through websites through buttons directly on homepage